the-pudding/data/winning-the-internet/README.md

-This folder contains all of the data used in The Pudding newsletter Winning the Internet published in July 2020.
+This folder contains a snapshot of the raw data used in The Pudding newsletter Winning the Internet published in July 2020.

 The data will sometimes be updated.